 • Every complaint received is responded to appropriately;

-We inform clients in writing at the outset of the matter of their right to complain and how complaints can be made.
+We inform Clients in writing at the outset of their matter of their right to complain and how complaints can be made.

-We also inform clients in writing, both at the outset of their matter and at the conclusion of our complaints procedure (where the complaint has not been settled or dealt with to a client’s satisfaction) of their right to complain to the Legal Ombudsman, the time frame for doing so and full details of how to contact the Legal Ombudsman.
+We also inform Clients in writing, both at the outset of their matter and at the conclusion of our complaints procedure (where the complaint has not been settled or dealt with to a Client’s satisfaction) of their right to complain to the Legal Ombudsman, and /or SRA, the time frame for doing so and full details of how to contact the Legal Ombudsman.

-When a client makes a complaint, we send them our standard letter which sets out our complaints handling procedure, outlining the relevant stages and timescales.
-A copy of this letter is in Appendix Thirteen.
-Where appropriate, we shall ensure that our procedure is tailored in response to the needs of our individual clients, especially those who are vulnerable
+When a Client makes a complaint, we send them our standard letter which sets out our complaints handling procedure, outlining the relevant stages and timescales.
+Where appropriate, we shall ensure that our procedure is tailored in response to the needs of our individual Clients, especially those who are vulnerable.

 We report and record every complaint made centrally.
-All complaints are referred to Mr Abdul Razzaque Mirani in the first instance, who:
+All complaints are referred to Mr Adnan Saeed in the first instance, who:

 • Reviews the matter with any staff member involved;